jupyterhub/jupyterhub-deploy-teaching/README.md

 	ansible-playbook deploy.yml

-6. After you have setup user accounts, run the formgrade deployment:
+6. SSH to the server and reload supervisor:

+	supervisorctl reload

+# To run nbgrader

+The main nbgrader package will be installed in the above deployment.
+However, to run nbgrader's formgrade application or use its notebook extensions, additional steps are needed.

+Each user who wants to use the notebook extension will need to run:

+	nbgrader extension activate

+After the main instructor (`nbgrader_owner`) has logged into the system, run the following command to deploy formgrade:

 	ansible-playbook deploy_formgrade.yml

+Then SSH to the server and restart jupyterhub and nbgrader by doing:

+	supervisorctl reload

+## Notes

-To limit the deployment to certain hosts, add the `-l hostname` to these commands:
+* To limit the deployment to certain hosts, add the `-l hostname` to these commands:

     ansible-playbook -l hostname deploy.yml

-## Notes

 * The logs for `jupyterhub` are in `/var/log/jupyterhub`.
 * The logs for `nbgrader` are in `/var/log/nbgrader`.
-* If you are not using GitHub OAuth, you will need to manually create users using `useradd` or `adduser`.
+* If you are not using GitHub OAuth, you will need to manually create users using `adduser`: `adduser --gecos "" username`.
+* Change the ansible configuration by editing `./ansible_cfg`.
-* To manage the running status of `jupyterhub` and `nbgrader`, you will need to SSH to the server, and use `supervisorctl` to start those services.
+* To manage the jupyterhub and nbgrader services by SSH to the server and run `supervisorctl jupyterhub [start|stop|restart]`
-* You can edit the ansible configuration by editing `./ansible_cfg`.

 ## Saving and restoring users